What Can A Psychiatrist Do for You?

 How psychiatrists differ from psychologists

-Adult psychiatrist: how do they help?
+Adult psychiatrist: How do they help?

 An adult psychiatrist serves their patients in several ways, typically using the following four steps: